priyanshuhzb/priyanshuhzb.github.io/_pages/about.md

 ---

 Hi, I am an Engineer at ideaForge, Mumbai.
 My current focus is to get deep understanding of the fields: electronics,core software,communication and autonomy.
-I am interested in Drones, and have been building them since over 5years.
+I am interested in Drones, and have been building them since over 5 years.
 I would be happy to connect with like-minded individuals for any such exciting discussion.

 My major interest areas are:-
 1. Electronics- Communication Design(LORA,wifibrodcast), STM32 Flight computers, IP Cameras